johnfedoruk/bangular/aio/content/guide/dependency-injection-in-action.md

 `SortedHeroesComponent` that sorts the heroes before presenting them.
 The `SortedHeroesComponent` lets the base class fetch the heroes.

-Unfortunately, Angular cannot inject the `HeroService` directly into the base class.
+Unfortunately, Bangular cannot inject the `HeroService` directly into the base class.
 You must provide the `HeroService` again for *this* component, then pass it down to the base class inside the constructor.